reveng007/C2_Server/README.md

 spoof_passwd                  :    To spoof password as a file from trgt machine's browser (windows 10, Chrome browser Version 89.0.4389.90 (Official Build) (64-bit)) and sents to C2Server
 (windows only)

+spoof_wlan_creds              :    Spoofs wlan wifi profile creds and public/wan ip of the trgt windows machine (Windows only)

 spoof_wanip                   :    Spoofs public/wan ip of the trgt machine
+(Windows only)

 You can also use other commands related to networking, etc for linux as well as windows
 ------------------------------------------------------------------------------------------